pasqal-io/pasqal-cloud/README.md

 )
 ```

-Once the QPU has returned the results, you can access them with the following:
+Once the API has returned the results, you can access them with the following:

 ```python
 for job in batch.ordered_jobs: